jamestomasino/grunt-boilerplate/README.md

 - Run `npm install` in the root folder
 - Run `grunt` once to set up all your hooks

-Or, to install all the node modules globally:
+Or, to install all the node modules globally (not recommended):

 - Clone the repo
 - Run `./setup_global` in the root folder